anparfenov/11ty-starter/README.md

 - `settings.scss` - css variables.
 - `variables.scss` - sass variables.

 src/assets/js - example index.js file.
 You can remove it, if you don't need js.
-Don't forget to remove `animejs`, `rollup`, `rollup-plugin-terser` and `@rollup/plugin-node-resolve` dependencies.
-Also remove `css/components/animation.scss`, `.c-animation` component in _includes/components/header.njk and `<script>` tag from `_includes/layouts/base.njk`
+Don't forget to remove `rollup`, `rollup-plugin-terser` and `@rollup/plugin-node-resolve` dependencies.
+Also remove `<script>` tag from `_includes/layouts/base.njk`

 static - static files are copied directly to `/_site`.